Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

             - ./genesis.dat:/mnt/data/genesis.dat:Z
             - ./bakers/baker-0-credentials.json:/mnt/baker-0-credentials.json:Z

-Pay attention to the host directory mappings specified by the ``volumes`` key.
-Depending on where your ````, you may need to change these accordingly.
+Pay attention to the host directory mappings specified by the ``volumes`` key, since you may need to change these accordingly.
 Now run the baker node as a Docker instance:

 .. code-block:: console